 There’s something for kids and adults of all ages and interests on a Royal Caribbean ship.
-If you like to be active, there are ice skating rinks, bumper cars, laser tag, escape rooms, simulated surfing and skydiving, zip lines and Sky Pad, a virtual reality and bungee trampoline adventure, to name a few experiences.
+If you like to be active, there are ice skating rinks, bumper cars, laser tag, escape rooms, simulated surfing and skydiving and zip lines, to name a few experiences.
 Want to relax?
 Enjoy a shady casita by the pool, book a spa treatment, head to the adults-only Solarium area or take a stroll in Central Park, the neighborhood that’s filled with more than 20,000 real plants.
 You can quickly find out what’s open by checking out the Cruise Compass on the app or as a printed copy that you can pick up at Guest Services or in your stateroom.

 Pro tip: Visit the Vitality Spa & Fitness Center to check out the lineup of treatments and classes.
 For the kids (6 months to 12 years old), take advantage of Adventure Ocean’s open house on Day One to register for the award-winning kids’ program.